moul/doc.cloud.online.net/www/documentation/api/content/ip.md

-### group IPs resources
+### group IPs

-This resources of API methods allows you to create, manage or delete your reserved IPs.
+A reserved IP address is a static IP address designed for cloud computing.
+Reserved IP allow you to mask the failure of a server rapidly realllocating the address to another server in your account.
+Yo

-#### Operation on a collection of IPs [/ips]
+#### IPs [/ips]

 ##### Create a new IP [POST]

-Create a new IP
+Create a new reserved IP address

+The response is an object that has a key called `ip`.
+This key contain a standard `ip` object.

 + Parameters
     + organization (required, string, `000a115d-2852-4b0a-9ce8-47f1134ba95a`)...
 Organization unique identifier